baetyl/baetyl/docs/install/Quick-Install.md

 ## Import the example configuration (optional)

 As an edge computing framework, Baetyl provides MQTT connect service through hub module, provides local functional service through function manager module and some runtime modules like python27, python36, nodejs85, sql and so on.
-What's more, all the modules are started by Baetyl main program through a configuration file.
+What's more, all the modules are started by Baetyl master through a configuration file.
 More detailed contents about the module's configuration please refer to [Configuration Interpretation](../guides/Config-interpretation.md) for further information.

 Baetyl officially provides an example configuration for some module which can be imported using following command: